-The Global Challenges Research Fund (GCRF) is a £1.5 billion fund announced by the UK Government to support cutting-edge research that addresses the challenges faced by developing or Low and Middle Income countries (LMICs).
+The Global Challenges Research Fund (GCRF) is a £1.5 billion fund announced by the UK Government to support cutting-edge research that addresses the challenges faced by developing countries.
 The Fund forms part of the UK's Official Development Assistance (ODA) commitment which is monitored by the Organisation for Economic Cooperation and Development (OECD).

-The proposed research must fall within the remit of one or more than one of the academies:
+The proposed research had to be interdisciplinary and fall within the remit of the UK National Academies:

 - British Academy (social sciences and humanities)

 - Academy of Medical Sciences (medical and clinical research)